Homeschooling a Disabled Child in New Zealand: Rights, Requirements, and When It Makes Sense

 You apply through the Ministry of Education.
 There is no fee.
 The application requires you to describe your proposed educational programme — what you will teach, how often, how you will track progress, and what resources you will use.
 The Ministry reviews the application and, if approved, the exemption is granted.
 From that point you are no longer required to enrol your child at any school.

 Approvals are not automatic.
-The Ministry assesses whether the proposed programme is genuinely equivalent to school-based education.
-This is a more meaningful threshold than many parents expect — vague plans get declined or sent back for revision.
-In practice, if you submit a detailed, specific programme aligned to the New Zealand Curriculum (or Te Marautanga o Aotearoa), you are unlikely to be declined.
-But the paperwork requires real thought.
+The Ministry assesses whether the proposed programme meets the statutory standard.
+Vague plans may be declined or sent back for revision.
+A detailed, specific programme aligned to the New Zealand Curriculum (or Te Marautanga o Aotearoa) gives the Ministry the information it needs to assess the application, but the paperwork requires real thought.

 What Funding You Keep — and What You Lose